denliehoo/multi-swap/README.md

   - npm start

 - Steps to run the application:
-  1. Start up ganache-cli
+  1. Start up ganache-cli (if smart contract fork is to be deployed through truffle)
     - ganache-cli --fork NODEURLHERE
-  2. Deploy the smart contract
+  2. Deploy the smart contract (if smart contract fork is to be deployed through truffle)
     - truffle migrate --reset
   3. Start the application (wait for the contract to deploy finish before starting)
     - npm start

+Note: ensure to change in connectWalletReducer if switching between deploy through truffle and remix

+Note: if change chain, do it in connectWalletReducer and customTokenReducer

 Note: can get free nodes here: https://www.quicknode.com/endpoints or https://infura.io/ or https://account.getblock.io/

 Note: we can edit the block time to ensure transactions on our fork doesn't happen instantly.
 This makes it more realistic.
 We can do so by adding a -b flag along with the time in seconds (e.g. -b 20 would be 20 seconds).
 For example, we can do ganache-cli -b 20 --fork NODEURL HERE [Note: currently facing errors with this]

 How to set up ganache-cli fork in metamask: